 This type of billing is best suited for projects with well-defined requirements.
 When the requirement is clearly specified, then it is easy to determine the cost of the project.

 The client is able to quote a fixed price for the project either beforehand or after project completion.
 Though this type of billing cannot be much profitable for small startups but if they luckily get any contract with big company then surely they fill their pockets.

 Some kind of business can take 1 hour for a particular service and some may even take 3 to 4 days for any work.
 But is it fair, if both of the services get paid similarly?
 The answer is definitely no!
 In such cases, time-based billing is a finest choice.
 If you are able to calculate the right hourly rate then you can earn money for each minute.

 By no means undercharge, this is the golden rule of time-based billing.

-Though there are assorted invoices, generating them shouldn’t be an uphill struggle as you can opt for any favourable online invoicing software and effortlessly create professional looking invoices in almost no time.
-Billing software mostly offers time-tracking feature which helps to bill exactly for the time you spent in completing a particular task or project.
+Though there are assorted invoices, generating them shouldn’t be an uphill struggle as you can opt for any favorable online invoicing software and effortlessly create professional-looking invoices in almost no time.
+Billing software mostly offers a time-tracking feature which helps to bill exactly for the time you spent in completing a particular task or project.